 • Replace moisture absorber bags.

-• Keep the roof branch, snow, and ice free–checking it especially after heavy snowfall.
+• Keep the roof branch, snow, and ice free– inspecting it especially after heavy snowfall.

-RVING IS BEING prepared for the icy road ahead!
+RVING IS BEING prepared for the cold weather ahead!